SpartanJ/eepp/README.md

 **Audio Module:**
 -----------------

   * OpenAL audio engine with extendable file format support.
-OGG and Wav support.
+Read and write support for OGG and Wav, and read support for MP3 and FLAC.
 Audio module heavily based on the SFML implementation.

 **Physics Module:**